Another peek at the Dead Space remake is just around the corner, gurgling

 As that quote implies, the new Dead Space is embracing modern technology.
 It's a full rebuild of the game using EA's Frostbite Engine, and somewhat like the Resident Evil 2 remake, it won't be a 'shot for shot' replica of the original.
 Thanks to SSDs, there won't be any loading screens, for instance.

+According to an old dev diary, Dead Space was briefly called "Rancid Moon" during development, which leads me to imagine a rotting cheese-moon.
+I'm not sure which I prefer.
+Even if the "moon" bit doesn't make sense because the game ended up being set on a mining ship, it's a cool name.

-There's no release date for the Dead Space remake yet, but we might get a hint as to how far along the remake is during Friday's stream.
+Anyhoo, there's no release date for the Dead Space remake yet, but we might get a hint as to how far along it is during Friday's stream.